INITIATIVES TOWARD SUSTAINABILITY

 • The schools help students become self-directed through various initiatives, with more students taking on diverse challenges, such as revitalizing local towns and starting an apparel brand.

 “Each project is run on a case-by-case basis.
 Usually, a team of five to six students works on one topic over a period of one to three months for a specific output, and presents the result.
 Through working on Project N, students develop skills to identify problems and come up with solutions by themselves, and communicate to others.”
-(Nagai)
+(PR, Kadokawa Dwango Educational Institute)

 “Many students gradually find what they want to do while working on various studies and activities in the schools.
-One of the virtues of N/S High School is that both options are available: trying various things, and focusing on one thing to master it.”
-(Nagai)
+One of the virtues of the N High School Group is that both options are available: trying various things, and focusing on one thing to master it.”
+(PR, Kadokawa Dwango Educational Institute)

 Target SDGs